a-b-street/docs/book/src/proposals/broadmoor.md

 <img class="chart" src="/assets/broadmoor/montlake-520-hotspot.png" />

-South of the Montlake bridge, crossing Highway 520, has complex arterial intersections *and* relatively high bike and foot traffic.
+South of the Montlake bridge, crossing Highway 520, has complex arterial intersections *and* relatively high bike and foot traffic, meaning many people are exposed to these risks.
 </div>

 <div class="media-box">